KieranBest/Final-Year-Project/Documentation.md

 - Produce specific key tone on key press - 2
 - Note moves across stave and repeats - 3
 - Note repeats to a different line/note - 2
-- Display more than one note at a time - 1
+- Display more than 1 note at a time - 1
 - Press key at specific time to raise count - 2
 - Ability to change speed of note - 1